gerardog/gsudo/README.md

 ## Credentials Cache

 The `Credentials Cache`, if enabled and active, allows to elevate several times from a parent process with only one UAC pop-up.
+After 5 minutes without elevations, the cache session closes automatically (Configurable timeout via `gsudo config CacheDuration`).

-It is convenient, but it's safe only if you are not already hosting a malicious process: No matter how secure gsudo itself is, a malicious process could trick the allowed process (e.g. Cmd/Powershell) and force a running gsudo cache instance to elevate silently.
+While this  very convenient, it's important to understand its potential security risks.
+Even if gsudo itself is secure, the inherent vulnerability lies in the host process.
+If your system is already compromised by a malicious process, it can manipulate the permitted process (e.g., Cmd/Powershell) and force an active gsudo cache instance to elevate privileges without triggering a UAC prompt.

-How to use, very briefly:

-- Manually start/stop a cache session with `gsudo cache {on | off}`.
-- Stop all cache sessions with `gsudo -k`.
-- Available Cache Modes:
-  - `Disabled:` Every elevation shows a UAC popup.
+This risk is the trade-off for using the Credentials Cache.
+The cache is safe to use as long as you are confident there are no malicious processes running on your system.

+Here are the `Credentials Cache` Modes:
-  - `Explicit:` (default) Every elevation shows a UAC popup, unless a cache session is started with `gsudo cache on`
+- `Explicit:` (default) Every elevation shows a UAC popup, unless a cache session is started manually...
+  - To start or stop a cache session run: `gsudo cache {on | off}`
+  - This is the default mode.
+(Use `gsudo config CacheMode Explicit` to revert to this value).
-  - `Auto:` Simil-unix-sudo.
-The first elevation shows a UAC Popup and starts a cache session automatically.
+- `Auto:` Similar to unix-sudo.
+The first elevation shows a UAC popup and **starts a cache session automatically**.
+  - Run `gsudo config CacheMode Auto` to use this mode.
+- `Disabled:` Every elevation shows a UAC popup, and tryoing to start a cache session will throw an error..
-- Change Cache mode with `gsudo config CacheMode Disabled|Explicit|Auto`
+  - Run `gsudo config CacheMode Disabled` to use this mode.

+In any case, you can stop all cache sessions with `gsudo -k`.

 [Learn more](https://gerardog.github.io/gsudo/docs/credentials-cache)